-The sacred Sandala pattern is hand embroidered in fine needlework by artisans.
+The sacred Sandala pattern is hand embroidered in fine needlework by artisans at four corners.

 Hand embroidered in Kashmir

 Premium Lightweight Wool